MLogdberg/mlogdberg.github.io/_posts/2021-10-21-Get Personal Token via VS Code.md

 When we want to use our own credentials in order to do calls to an AAD proteced resource like Dynamics D365.
 We can then use the built in variable **$aadToken** in the **Rest Client**, read more [here](https://marketplace.visualstudio.com/items?itemName=humao.rest-client#system-variables).

-That is simple to use we just nedd to add it to our Authorization header.
+That is simple to use we just need to add it to our Authorization header.
 Let's look at an example to get *Sales Quotation Headers* from D365.
 ```
 GET https://{{yourD365Instance}}.cloudax.dynamics.com/data/SalesQuotationHeaders?cross-company=true&$top=3 HTTP/1.1
 Authorization: {{$aadToken}}